-You can add audio to Powerpoint for all slides in multiple ways, but perhaps the easiest is by clicking the recording tab, clicking “Record Slide Show,” and clicking the red recording button.
+You can add audio to PowerPoint for all slides in multiple ways, but perhaps the easiest is by clicking the recording tab, clicking “Record Slide Show,” and clicking the red button to begin recording.

 Before clicking the recording button, make sure that PowerPoint recognizes your microphone by moving your mouse cursor over the microphone icon in the bottom right corner.